From arts to accounting: Vicky’s becoming an accountant

 “Because the class sizes are smaller at CDU compared to other universities, it means students can connect more closely with their tutors and lecturers,” Vicky said.
 “Teaching staff can pay more attention to students, and that makes it feel much more like a community.”

-Vicky hopes to graduate with a Master of Professional Accounting in 2020 and stay in Darwin where she can work and contribute to the local community she now considers home.
+Vicky hopes to graduate with a Master of Professional Accounting and stay in Darwin where she can work and contribute to the local community she now considers home.